pyroib/WordPress-Theme-GolfGirl/README.md

 ## Getting Started

 This is a wordpress theme.
-Install the bluewater folder in your wordpress /wp-content/themes/ folder
+Install the GolfGirl folder in your wordpress /wp-content/themes/ folder

 ### Prerequisites